Junon72/Milestone3/README.md

         debug = True)
 ```

-### Finish the application configuration in Heroku
+### Complete the application configuration in Heroku

 To finish with Heroku configuration, in Heroku dashboard go to **Settings**.